PuuTzzA/cpp-container/README.md

 In the web browser open the following link: http://localhost:8443/

-Alternatively, you can access the CLI of the environment by executing: `docker exec -it 3dsmc /bin/bash`
+Alternatively, you can access the CLI of the environment by executing: `docker exec -it sfm /bin/bash`

 ### Directories